Ja1y1/Ticket/README.md

 ### Getting Started

-BAse URL : This API runs on local host : http://127.0.0.1:3000
+Base URL : This API runs on local host : http://127.0.0.1:3000

-Authentication: This version of the application doesn't require authentication or api Keys/
+Authentication: This version of the application doesn't require authentication or api Keys

 ### API Endpoints

 #### Get '/tickets'

 Excpects: None

 Returns: A list of ticket objects containing their id, code, and timestamps.

 Sample: